Elliptic function: Period lattice and fundamental domain

 Geometrically the complex plane is tiled with parallelograms.
-Everything that happens in the fundamental domain repeats in all the others.
+Everything that happens in one fundamental domain repeats in all the others.
 For that reason we can view elliptic function as functions with the quotient group $\mathbb{C}/\Lambda$ as their domain.
 This quotient group, called an elliptic curve, can be visualised as a parallelogram where opposite sides are identified, which topologically is a torus.

 Liouville's theorems

 The following three theorems are known as Liouville's theorems (1847).

 1st theorem

 A holomorphic elliptic function is constant.

 This is the original form of Liouville's theorem and can be derived from it.
 A holomorphic elliptic function is bounded since it takes on all of its values on the fundamental domain which is compact.
 So it is constant by Liouville's theorem.

 2nd theorem

 Every elliptic function has finitely many poles in $\mathbb{C}/\Lambda$ and the sum of its residues is zero.

 This theorem implies that there is no elliptic function not equal to zero with exactly one pole of order one or exactly one zero of order one in the fundamental domain.